Pulse based Variational Quantum Optimal Control for hybrid quantum computing: Conclusion

 In this work, we introduce a novel pulse-based variational quantum optimal control (VQOC) algorithm for quantum chemistry applications.
 The method has, through simulations, shown proof of concept for a neutral atom quantum computing system with interactions between the qubits mediated via Rydberg excitations, by approximating ground state energies of simple molecules with chemical accuracy.
 In this process, hyperparameters like the evolution time $T$ and the terms in the control Hamiltonian $H_c$ were found to play important roles.

-To compare VQE and VQOC is not trivial, as both algorithms use entirely different methods of optimizing.
+Comparing VQE and VQOC is not trivial, as both algorithms use entirely different optimization methods.
 For our criteria of quantum overhead, we have shown that our VQOC method can compete with, and in certain cases outperform VQE, while doing so in a more NISQ-friendly manner.
-Especially, for small depths (short $T$) VQOC is able to outperform VQE.
-Especially, the better convergence of VQOC in the low evolution time regime will help stifle the influence of decoherence in NISQ era quantum computing problems.
-The reason for the faster convergence has to do with the accessibility of the Hilbert space, and thus with the QSL.
-In regimes with higher $T$, VQE and VQOC are able to reach very similar estimations for the ground state energy, where often for small interatomic distances VQOC performs better while for larger distances VQE is slightly better, largely due to VQOC's slower convergence in these problems.
-The exact reason for this behavior is not know yet, and this should be part of future research.
-However, we believe that VQE has an advantage at larger distances because the interatomic interactions are weaker in this regime: then the ground state is weakly entangled and VQE can immediately go to this state in one rotation.
-On the other hand, at small distance, the interatomic interactions are very strong, giving rise to a strongly-entangled ground state, and VQOC is able to find this state faster due to entanglement optimization at every step.
+Especially when considering equivalent evolution process at small depths (short $T$), VQOC can outperform VQE.
+In particular, the better convergence of VQOC in the low evolution time regime will help stifle the influence of decoherence in NISQ-era quantum computing problems.
+The reason for the faster convergence lies in the accessibility of the Hilbert space, and thus links to the QSL.
+In regimes with higher $T$, depending on the type of drift Hamiltonian introduced and the ground state of the problem Hamiltonian, VQOC either outperforms VQE or has similar convergence behaviour.

+The exact reason for this behaviour should be part of future research.
+However, we believe that for systems where the interatomic interactions are very strong, giving rise to a strongly-entangled ground state, VQOC is able to find this state faster due to entanglement being accounted for at every time step.
+Furthermore, there is a difference in convergence behaviour under varying entanglement schemes, which could be a result of a non-optimal qubit arrangement.
+An obvious solution to this would be to try and find optimal permutations of the qubits or fit the entanglement scheme to the problem Hamiltonian.
+A perhaps more interesting solution would be to treat the qubit positions as optimizable parameters (which due to technical constraints would be time-independent) in the VQOC scheme.